Bullying victimization in students with Special Educational Needs related with language difficulties (STARTING SEPTEMBER 2022)

 Bilingualism and education: impact on executive control and language in persons with and without Specific Language Impairment (SLI) (EDU2013-45174-P).
 Ministerio de Economía y Competitividad.
 Due date: December 2017.

 This project is arranged in two main objectives.
-For the first main goal, we will examine the association between several dimensions of personality, language switching habits, and several measures of cognitive control in wide a sample of young Catalan-Spanish bilinguals.
+For the first main goal, we will examine the association between several dimensions of personality, language switching habits, and several cognitive control measures in wide a sample of young Catalan-Spanish bilinguals.
 Given that decision making might differ between languages within the bilingual person, we will also explore how moral dilemmas are modulated in the bilingual mind.
-In the second main aim of the study, we will evaluate the impact of bilingualism on both linguistic and executive control capacities in children with and without Specific Language Impairment (SLI).
-With this project we will address an important issue raised by our multicultural society: to know whether the presence of multiple languages in the mind of a child with severe difficulties in language acquisition is beneficial or detrimental for his cognitive, linguistic, and educational development.
+In the second main aim of the study, we will evaluate bilingualism’s impact on both linguistic and executive control capacities in children with and without Specific Language Impairment (SLI).
+With this project, we will address an important issue raised by our multicultural society: to know whether the presence of multiple languages in the mind of a child with severe difficulties in language acquisition is beneficial or detrimental for his cognitive, linguistic, and educational development.

 Development and change of language acquisition difficulties and their influence in learning to read and write (SEJ2006-12616/PSIC).
 Ministerio de Educación y Cultura.
 Due date: January 2012.